tlacaelel2013/datasciencecoursera/README.md

 # datasciencecoursera
-This a repor fro Project -- week 2
+This a repor for Project -- week 2